adasprilla/TouchPad-Gestures/README.md

 - swipe down (e.g map to GNOME SHELL move to next workspace)
 - swipe left (e.g. map to GNOME/Browser go back)
 - swipe right (e.g. map to GNOME/Browser go forward)
-- pinch in (e.g. map to GNOME SHELL open overview)
+- pinch in (e.g. map to GNOME SHELL open/close overview)
-- pinch out (e.g. map to GNOME SHELL open overview)
+- pinch out (e.g. map to GNOME SHELL open/close overview)

 You can choose to specify a finger count, typically 3 or 4 fingers.
 If specified then the command is executed when exactly that number of